dfeagans/Reference-Files/Reference/git.md

 * `git merge test`, if ran from example_branch (get in the example_branch by running `git checkout example_branch`), merges test's modifications to example_branch. git merge by default does a fast-forward merge and just tacks your stuff onto the end if possible.
 If you want to actually show that you were working in a different branch and show the true merging of the development paths, use the `--no-ff` option. ?>i think you would have to `git checkout -- filenames_to_be_unmodified` to get rid of your modifications<?.
 Then you have to git add those files, commit, and push as normal.
 * `--squash` - "git merge --squash branch_name" merges everything, but allows you to just do one commit, so then you add, commit, and push.
 It hides all the commits that occured within the branch aka "micro-commits".
 * The proper way to use branches is to work on a development branch, ex. devDF.
 Then once I get done with the feature, merge to master by `git checkout master`, then `git merge --no-ff devDF` (-squash if needed).
 You can push that branch up with `git push origin devDF`.
 * `git rebase master`, if ran from a different branch, changes the master tree to that of the branch, so it's linear as opposed to merging.
 Just a little cleaner.
 Rebase is good for local changes, stick with merges for the public repos, that way you don't affect everyone elses trees.
 If you do `git rebate -i` it's the interactive mode that lets you squash, delete, or change the commits along the way.
+Note that squash combines the commits and keeps both messages whereas fix up,removes that commit message and keeps the one.
 * `git branch -D BranchName` - deletes the branch from your local computer.
 Deleting the branch is necessary after your done playing in it.
 * `git push origin :BranchName` - deletes the branch from the github page.